major macro economic indicators

 - Good level of infrastructure

-- High corporate indebtedness to impact growth potential
+- High corporate indebtedness set to impact growth potential

-- Current account surplus expected to narrow and eventually turn into deficit
+- Current account surplus expected to narrow and eventually turn into a deficit

-- Government strategy is ambiguous on arbitrating between reform and growth
+- Ambiguous government strategy on arbitrating between reform and growth

 - Environmental issues